FarisZR/knocker-cli/README.md

-# Knocker CLI
+# knocker-cli

-Knocker is a static Go CLI service that automatically requests a whitelist for the external IP of the device on IP address changes or when the whitelist expires.
+`knocker-cli` is a static Go CLI service that automatically requests a whitelist for the external IP of the device on IP address changes or when the whitelist expires.
 It runs in the background to ensure you always have access.

 ## Features